Nick Hinrichsen is an Army veteran who fought in the Iraq War and served with NATO peacekeeping operations in Kosovo and the Colorado National Guard.

 In February of 2020, Nick developed the first public transit agency-wide pandemic response plan in Colorado.
 This plan reduced the risk of virus transmission on busses and inside public transit facilities, minimized service reductions, and ensured that there were no shut-downs throughout the duration of the pandemic.
 He also worked alongside other local agencies and non-profits to help fund free rides throughout the school year for all Pueblo K-12 students.

 Everyone deserves an opportunity to succeed.
 In Pueblo, that means ensuring that our region competes and connects in the industries that are driving Colorado's long economic boom.
-As our state representative, Nick will fight to connect Pueblo to the jobs, infrastructure, and industries of the future, to ensure that Pueblo keeps moving forward.
+As our state senator, Nick will fight to connect Pueblo to the jobs, infrastructure, and industries of the future, to ensure that Pueblo keeps moving forward.

 Infrastructure and Economic Development